syncfusion-content/blazor-docs/blazor/menu-bar/how-to/customize-menu-using-events.md

 ---
 layout: post
 title: Customize Menu Bar Using Events in Blazor Menu Bar | Syncfusion
-description: Learn here all about customize menu bar using events in Syncfusion Blazor Menu Bar component and more.
+description: Learn here all about how to customize menu bar using events in Syncfusion Blazor Menu Bar component and more.
 platform: Blazor
 control: Menu Bar
 documentation: ug